jupyterhub/jupyterhub/docs/source/reference/spawners.md

 `c.Spawner.cpu_limit`: In supported spawners, you can set `c.Spawner.cpu_limit` to limit the total number of cpu-cores that a single-user notebook server can use.
-These can be fractional - `0.5` means 50% of one CPU core, `4.0` is 4 cpu-cores, etc. This value is also set in the single-user notebook server's environment variable `CPU_LIMIT`.
+These can be fractional - `0.5` means 50% of one CPU core, `4.0` is 4 CPU-cores, etc. This value is also set in the single-user notebook server's environment variable `CPU_LIMIT`.
 The limit does not claim that you will be able to use all the CPU up to your limit as other higher priority applications might be taking up CPU.